Roblox/cla-signature-bot/README.md

 When the CLA workflow is triggered on pull request `closed` event, it will lock the Pull Request conversation after the Pull Request merge so that the contributors cannot modify or delete the signature comments later.

-If your signature is not on file and your account isn't in the whitelist, the CLA Bot will provide instructions on what to do in the PR Conversation and block the PR from merging until all authors of commits sign the CLA.
+If your signature is not on file and your account isn't in the allowlist, the CLA Bot will provide instructions on what to do in the PR Conversation and block the PR from merging until all authors of commits sign the CLA.

 ![Screenshot 2020-02-13 at 10 24 17](https://user-images.githubusercontent.com/33329946/74420003-0ca6e780-4e4b-11ea-85a7-4ccc3f53e3d5.png)